espressomd/espresso/doc/sphinx/system_setup.rst

     print(system.cuda_init_handle.device_list)

-This attribute is read only and will return a dictionary containing the device id as key and the device name as its' value.
+This attribute is read only and will return a dictionary containing the device id as key and the device name as its value.

 .. _Selection of CUDA device: